KiotLand/kiot-lexer/README.md

 */
 ```

 The lexer above can recognize pattern [0..9] as either "digit" or "any", so we got an error.
-In kiot-lexer, we promote avoiding creating conflicts in your lexer, but, if you want the rules in your lexer to be checked in the order they are defined, you can use:
+In kiot-lexer, we promote avoiding creating conflicts in your lexer.
+However, if you want the rules in your lexer to be checked in the order they are defined, you can use:

 ```kotlin
 import org.kiot.lexer.Lexer